479+ orders placed in your location

 - Reduced sexual desire in women

 A doctor might also suggest a Cortisol level test when they suspect an adrenal crisis.
-These crises can be life-threatening, with symptoms ranging from shock or very low blood pressure and loss of consciousness, dehydration, confusion, and sudden or severe pain in the belly, lower back or legs.
+These crises can be life-threatening, with symptoms ranging from shock or very low blood pressure and loss of consciousness, dehydration, confusion, sudden or severe pain in the belly, lower back or legs.

 Ranges